On importance sampling and independent Metropolis-Hastings with an unbounded weight function: Applications

+Figure~\ref{fig:qtles_robust} displays the quantiles of the absolute value of the difference between the estimates and $\pi(f)$, for SNIS, MoM-SNIS, and MoM-Coupling-UIS.
+The median absolute error is smaller for SNIS than for the robust estimates.
+However, for quantile of very high order, the error of SNIS increases faster than the error of the robust methods.
+From the experiments we observe a small advantage of MoM-SNIS over MoM-Coupling-UIS at comparable costs, so the appeal of the latter appears mostly theoretical.

-\paragraph*{Acknowledgements.} Through the second author and CY Initiative Emergence, this project was supported by France 2030.
-The fourth author acknowledges support from the National Science Foundation through grant DMS–2210849.
-The authors are thankful to Hai Dang Dau, Mohamed Ndaoud, Christian P. Robert and Yanbo Tang for helpful discussions.
+\paragraph*{Acknowledgements.} The first author was supported by the Engineering and Physical Sciences Research Council through grant EP/Y018273/1.
+The second author was supported by ERC Consolidator Grant UMCMC 101171415 and France 2030 via the CY Initiative Emergence.
+The fourth author acknowledges support from the National Science Foundation through grant DMS-2210849.
+The authors are thankful to Hai Dang Dau, Mohamed Ndaoud, Christian P. Robert, Yanbo Tang, Kamélia Daudel and Nicolas Chopin for helpful discussions, and to anonymous reviewers for constructive comments that improved the manuscript.